Atrial fibrillation: Ethnicity

 Rates of AF are lower in populations of African descent than in populations of European descent.
 African descent is associated with a protective effect for AF, due to the lower presence of SNPs with guanine alleles.
 European ancestry has more frequent mutations.
 The variant rs4611994 for the gene PITX2 is associated with risk of AF in African and European populations.
 Hispanic and Asian populations have a lower risk of AF than European populations.
 The risk of AF in non-European populations is associated with characteristic risk factors of these populations, such as hypertension.

 Young people

 Median age at diagnosis of atrial fibrillation is 75 years in men and 80 years in women.
 Atrial fibrillation is an uncommon condition in children but sometimes occurs in association with certain inherited and acquired conditions.
 Congenital heart disease and rheumatic fever are the most common causes of atrial fibrillation in children.
 Other inherited heart conditions associated with the development of atrial fibrillation in children include Brugada syndrome, short QT syndrome, Wolff Parkinson White syndrome, and other forms of supraventricular tachycardia (e.g., AV nodal reentrant tachycardia).
 Adults who survived congenital heart disease have an increased risk of developing AF.
 In particular, people who had atrial septal defects, Tetralogy of Fallot, or Ebstein's anomaly, and those who underwent the Fontan procedure, are at higher risk with prevalence rates of up to 30% depending on the heart's anatomy and the person's age.

+Australia

+In Australia, atrial fibrillation affects approximately 2.4% of the adult population, with an estimated 500,000 Australians living with the condition.
+Aboriginal and Torres Strait Islander Australians experience atrial fibrillation at younger ages than non-Indigenous Australians, driven largely by rheumatic heart disease related valvular disease, particularly mitral stenosis resulting from repeated episodes of acute rheumatic fever in childhood and adolescence.
+Studies indicate that Indigenous Australians have higher rates of hospitalisation for atrial fibrillation than non-Indigenous Australians, occurring with greater comorbidity burden and at earlier ages.
+In rural and remote Australia, where specialist cardiology services and cardioversion facilities are limited, management of atrial fibrillation frequently requires rural medical officers to initiate rate control and anticoagulation prior to transfer to regional referral centres.
+The National Heart Foundation of Australia and the Cardiac Society of Australia and New Zealand recommend opportunistic screening for atrial fibrillation in adults aged 65 years and older, with emerging evidence supporting earlier screening in Indigenous Australians given the younger age of disease onset in this population.